Protocentral/protocentral_sensything/docs/out-of-the-box.md

 The main page of the Application can be segmented as follows:
 * **Graphical representation** - This depicts the changes in the readings of the sensors.
 All major and minor fluctuations are picked up.
-* **Analog channels** - The four channels gives the ADC values received from the plug ins on the board.
+* **Analog channels** - The four channels gives the ADC values received from the plugins on the board.
-* **Qwiic section** - Incase any qwiic connection is made the values will be shown there.
+* **Qwiic section** - In case any qwiic connection is made the values will be shown there.
-* **Data logging** - Using the Application you can log your data, so that the data is saved directly to your mobile device.
+* **Data logging** - Using the Application you can log your data so that the data is saved directly to your mobile device.

-**Note**: On the right hand corner there is a battery indicator, this detects the level of charge in the Sensything device.
+**Note**: On the right-hand corner there is a battery indicator, this detects the level of charge in the Sensything device.